Why Synchronous Dependencies Improve Collaboration

 All teams pull from a single backlog in order to maximize prioritization, transparency and collaboration.

-All teams share a common Sprint with the same start and end date.
-This enables aligned planning, one shared review, and integrated increments.
+All teams work in a joint sprint with the same start and end dates.
+This enables coordinated planning, a joint review and an integrated increment.

-• Distribution of high-priority backlog items across teams in a (shared) Sprint Planning
+• Distribution of highly prioritized backlog elements across multiple teams in a (joint) sprint planning

-• (One) Overall Retrospective at the end of the Sprint
+• (A) joint retrospective at the end of the sprint

-• (One) Sprint Review for all teams at the end of the Sprint
+• (A) joint sprint review for all teams at the end of the sprint

-The teams meet at the beginning of the sprint to pull items from the backlog, align on goals, and create transparency on what each team plans to work on, especially around high-priority backlog items.
-Coordination of responsibilities is not the goal of this meeting.
-Instead, coordination naturally emerges during the sprint when teams notice overlaps or dependencies and communicate directly with each other.
+The teams meet at the start of the sprint to draw entries from the backlog, coordinate goals, and create transparency about what the teams are working on.
+The aim of this meeting is not coordination of responsibilities.
+Instead, coordination during the sprint is achieved through direct communication when there are overlaps or dependencies.

-• “Team A and Team B both need the new API.
-Who starts, and how do we stay in sync?”
+• “Team A and Team B both need a new API.
+Who starts and how do we stay tuned? ”

-• “How do we help each other related to learning?”
+• “How can we help each other learn? ”

 Multi-Team Product Backlog Refinement

-Multiple teams collaboratively refine Product Backlog items by splitting items, clarifying purpose, and deepening shared understanding of the business domain.
-The goal is to reduce knowledge gaps and increase adaptability by exposing more teams to a wider range of backlog items.
-This often includes direct interaction with customers or domain experts.
+Several teams work together to refine product backlog entries by dividing them up, clarifying their purpose, and building a common understanding of the domain.
+The aim is to close knowledge gaps and increase adaptability by confronting more teams with a wider range of backlog entries.
+This often includes direct interaction with customers or subject matter experts.

 Communities